signl4/docs/integrations/keep/keep.md

 # SIGNL4 Integration with Keep

-[Keep](https://www.keephq.dev/) is an open-source alerts management and automation platform that helps you to connect, automate, and analyze alerts for any part of your observability stack with GitHub Action-like interfaces.
+[Keep](https://www.keephq.dev/) is an open-source AIOps and alerts management and automation platform that helps you to connect, automate, and analyze alerts for any part of your observability stack with GitHub Action-like interfaces.

 The SIGNL4 integration is available as a Provider in Keep.